 Close proximity to your hotel

-If the there is particularly bad weather on your wedding day, transportation to and from might be tough.
+If there is particularly bad weather on your wedding day, transportation to and from might be tough.
 To avoid having latecomers or being late yourselves, choose a winter wedding venue that’s close to where you and your guests will be staying the night.
 You could even book the ballroom or event space inside your hotel to make getting to and from 100% painless for everybody.

 Ceremony and reception capabilities